HiteshBhasin/BlockchainLearning/README.md

 // they need to generate the hashes and match them to
 // the right block without breaking other blocks.
 // The whole process of adding a new block is known as mining.
+The hash of a block gets generated when mining.
+The process of calculating the hash is known as proof of work For example, a blockchain may specify that the only acceptable hash must contain three zeros at the beginning.

+To calculate the hash, we need to add a number known as a nonce to the string being hashed.
+The nonce usually starts from zero and is incremented every time the hash is generated until a hash beginning with three zeros is found.
+Then the hash and the nonce will be stored for reference purposes.